 "style of" or "follower of" (a named artist) - A direct copy of a known work of the named artist by any unknown hand and produced at any time after the production of the original.

 An implied or visible straight line in painting or sculpture in the center of a form along its dominant direction.
-In painting, the axis is used to give structure and stabilize the picture much as the spine does in the human body.
+In painting, consciously employed axes are used to give structure and stabilize the the composition, analogous to the spine does in the human body.